Avnet/RASynBoard-Out-of-Box-Demo/docs/addTempHumiditySensor.md

 1. Open the serial port associated with the USB-C cable on the core board
   1. Set the port to 155200, 8,N, 1

-You should see debug every second with the sensor gets read
+You should see debug every second when the sensor data is read

 ![](./assets/images/addSensor11.jpg "")